 We were approached by the owners to review a design that was previously carried out by an Architectural designer on the property to see if we can greatly improve on their formulaic concept.
 We undertook a series of feasibility studies with the end goal of:

-– extending the property to create a master suite at first floor of bedroom, dressing and ensuite;
+extending the property to create a master suite on the first floor of bedroom, dressing and ensuite;

 We undertook three studies of the property each testing the above goals and each using a different cladding system, a different roof-scape and window arrangement.
 This enables the client to see what could be done to the property whilst achieving the end goal – a kind of ‘Ugly House to New House’ refurbishment.

 We developed the scheme further with the clients to generate a clear concise approach to take forward to planning permission with Huntingdonshire District Council.
 This approach enables a 1970s house to be improved aesthetically externally and create a distinctive yet sympathetic home on the street.
 However, most importantly this retro first approach to domestic properties will be drastically improved in energy efficiency, air tightness and reduction of carbon emissions – all of this will enable a considerable improvement to the quality of life for the occupants.

 39 Marchioness Way